What to do if you’re currently being investigated

 Should I hire an attorney before I am arrested?

-Definitely hire an attorney and call The Law Offices of David Golden, P.A., if you think there is any chance you, or a loved one, might be arrested in Stuart, St. Lucie, Okeechobee, or Vero Beach, Florida.
+Definitely hire an attorney and call [firm-name], if you think there is any chance you, or a loved one, might be arrested in Stuart, St. Lucie, Okeechobee, or Vero Beach, Florida.
 Hiring an attorney might save and prevent you from a possible arrest, lessen the charges from what you could have been arrested for, or worst case scenario, aid in the arrest process by recommending a reputable bail bondsman.
 Hiring an experienced criminal defense lawyer before an arrest certainly assists with “damage control.”
-With over 30 years of criminal defense experience on Treasure Coast, the attorneys at The Law Offices of David Golden, P.A. have the respect of Law Enforcement, the State Attorneys, and the Judges in Martin County, St. Lucie County, Okeechobee County, and Indian River County.
+With over 30 years of criminal defense experience on Treasure Coast, the attorneys at [firm-name] have the respect of Law Enforcement, the State Attorneys, and the Judges in Martin County, St. Lucie County, Okeechobee County, and Indian River County.
 Call today for a FREE CONSULTATION.

 What is “Bond” and do I need a “Bail Bondsman?”